 In the history of humanity, art was born at the same time as human consciousness.
 Art, from its very inception, has been intertwined with religion, serving to explain the mysteries of world we live in.
 Painting, sculpture, music, and theater: over the years and into the new millennium, throughout numerous transformations, these arts have been passed down to our generation.
 Now it is our time to reconsider how humanity is to engage with the world.
 By looking back at the history of art, we can gain important insights into how we have dealt with this world in the past and consider the path humanity must take for the future.

 Odawara Art Foundation was formed to assist in the reconsideration of history.
 We do this by producing and promoting classical theater arts and avant-garde stage art; by holding public exhibitions of objects d'art and other items from the Sugimoto Collection and other sources; and by carrying out research into art of all genres and periods, from prehistory to contemporary, architecture to performance art.

 By promoting the spread of the artistic culture of Japan through performances, exhibitions, and research, Odawara Art Foundation offers a chance to take another look at how humans and nature interact.
 Once the world was steeped in mystery, but now with our access to knowledge about so many things, we need to seek out new horizons for human awareness.

 Sugimoto was born in Tokyo in 1948 and moved to the U.S.A. in 1970.
 He has lived in NYC since 1974.
-In 2008, he founded the New Material Research Laboratory, an architectural design office, and Odawara Art Foundation in 2009.
+In 2008, he founded the New Material Research Laboratory, an architectural design office, and in 2009 he established the Odawara Art Foundation.

-2001 – Hasselblad Foundation International Award in Photography
+2001 – The Hasselblad Foundation International Award in Photography (Sweden)

 2009 – The 21st Praemium Imperiale (Japan)